jillnagya/Ada/JNAresume.md

 ### Summary of Experience

 An alumna of the Western Washington University Master of Arts archives program, I completed internships at the National Archives and Records Administration, Yellowstone National Park, and the Densho cultural history project in Seattle, WA.
 In 2013, I became an archives and records specialist for King County, providing first-line reference consultation using our primary public-facing reference tool, the [online Map Vault](http://www.kingcounty.gov/mapvault "Search for maps"), with 270,000 images and counting.
 I also perform archival work along the entire records lifecycle for Road Services Division records - especially indexing and describing records using an extensive database and multiple indexes, maintaining quality control over description, and helping to create indexing standards through a controlled vocabulary.
-Three performance evaluations of “Outstanding” in two years have resulted in a step increase, term extension, and a career-service position with progressive responsibility.
+Three performance evaluations of “Outstanding” in two years have secured a step increase, term extension, and a career-service position with progressive responsibility.

-Upon the sudden departure of our technical lead, I became the go-to problem solver to fix glitches in the Microsoft Access database that manages our collections and in the JavaScript that updates our online repository.
+Recently, I have taken on the responsibility to troubleshoot glitches in the Microsoft Access database that manages our collections and in the JavaScript that updates our online repository.
 This experience, as well as my adventures in learning introductory Python, accustomed me to steep learning curves and taught me the perseverence to push through the valley of error messages to reach the promised land of beautiful, perfectly-functioning code.

-- Graduated summa cum laude as an undergraduate
+- Graduated *summa cum laude* as an undergraduate
-- Pursued classes in digital forensics and programming independently and post-graduation
+- Post-graduation, pursued classes in digital forensics and programming independently
-- Seeks opportunities to combine critical thinking and creativity with well-constructed, elegant code to solve problems
+- Seeking opportunities to combine critical thinking and creativity with well-constructed, elegant code to solve problems
 - Self-motivated and detail-oriented optimist who sees obstacles as opportunities for growth and learning
 - Wide-ranging technological experience with various operating systems and software, including
-    - Basic Python and JavaScript;
+    - Basic Python and JavaScript
-    - Encoded Archival Description (EAD), an XML standard that encourages open, linked archival finding aids;
+    - Encoded Archival Description (EAD), an XML standard that encourages open, linked archival finding aids
-    - Library of Congress Subject Headings (LCSH), a controlled vocabulary of subjects for use in standardized archival description;
+    - Library of Congress Subject Headings (LCSH), a controlled vocabulary of subjects for use in standardized archival description
-    - Machine-Readable Cataloging (MARC), the early form of encoding used by libraries; and
+    - Machine-Readable Cataloging (MARC), the early form of encoding used by libraries
-    - Dublin Core, a metadata standard used by archives, libraries, and museums to describe resources.
+    - Dublin Core, a metadata standard used by archives, libraries, and museums to describe resources

 ***
 ### Professional Experience